Table of Contents[Hide][Show]

-- For some reason, if you do not see immediate success with the above supplements, there is a liquid “Hair, Skin and Nails” supplement that will make a huge difference (very fast results for me) but is expensive (about $20 for a 28-day supply).
+- For some reason, if you do not see immediate success with the above supplements, there is a liquid “Hair, Skin and Nails” supplement that will make a huge difference (very fast results for me) but is rather expensive.

 No Time for a Hair Detox?
 Try This Instead

-If you don’t have the time to do a full blown hair detox, you can repair hair naturally and without chemicals using organic oils (this brand is excellent).
+If you don’t have the time to do a full-blown hair detox, you can repair hair naturally and without chemicals using organic oils (this brand is excellent).

 The organic oils and natural emollients do the work while you sleep.
-It’s non-drip and smells divine from the natural vanilla (no hormone disrupting synthetic fragrances).
 If you’re in a hurry, just 30 minutes will also do the trick.

 More Information on Healthy Ways to Detox